inrialearninglab/ai4t/docs/1-Mooc/module-1-using-AI-and-Education/1-3-AI-challenges-and-competencies-for-education/1-3-1-future-of-learning-by-expert-in-education.en.md

 -   Step-by-step personalised learning

--   Grouping learners for more effective classwork
+-   Dynamic clustering of learners for more effective classwork

 -   Analysis of student writing and automatic assessment